ameliarw/Chem-308/ftrans.md

 When we do this using linear algebra, we have to keep in mind that we have to parameters - we have both x and k as parameters f(x) and g(x)
 Need a row vector * a column vector
-What is the fourier transform of the first derivative of f(x)?
-	- With the fourier transform, multiplication becomes a derivative and derivatives become a multiplication.
+With the fourier transform, multiplication becomes a derivative and derivatives become a multiplication.